kwikteam/phy-contrib/README.md

 ## Plugins

-This repository contains a `plugins/` folder.
-Here, every plugin is implemented in a subdirectory.
-The name of the subdirectory is the name of the plugin.
-For example, the `kwik` plugin is in `plugins/kwik/`.
+Every plugin is implemented in a subdirectory inside `phycontrib/`.

 To implement a plugin, just create a Python script with a class deriving from `phy.IPlugin`: